awslabs/aws-encryption-sdk-specification/proposals/2020-07-01_aws-kms-keyring-redesign/background.md

-To handle multiple strings identifying AWS KMS CMKs ([key names](https://github.com/awslabs/aws-encryption-sdk-specification/blob/dbc17f93100667e28dc54e64d05a625db3e5bac2/framework/kms-keyring.md#key-names)) or multiple AWS regions, the proposal uses what the document calls _keyring-producing operations_ that output a multi-keyring of smaller-scoped child AWS KMS keyrings.
+To handle multiple strings identifying AWS KMS CMKs ([key names](https://github.com/awslabs/aws-encryption-sdk-specification/blob/dbc17f93100667e28dc54e64d05a625db3e5bac2/framework/kms-keyring.md#key-names)) or multiple AWS regions, the proposal uses _keyring-producing operations_ to produce a multi-keyring of smaller-scoped child AWS KMS keyrings.
 Each child AWS KMS keyring is tied to a single AWS SDK KMS service client (AWS SDK client) that is initialized before child keyring initialization.
+We refer to the keyrings that keyring-producing operations produce as _derived keyrings_.

 By simplifying the AWS KMS keyring, the basic building blocks for long-term maintainability and extensibility are established.